 The Dometic CRX50 Coolmatic built-in 45L refrigerator is a 2-Way fridge-freezer that operates on 12/24 volts DC and 100-240 volts AC.

 This new CRX50 model replaces the old CR-1050 model from Dometic.
-As a result, the new CRX line has the same physical dimensions as the previous CR models but offers significantly increased performance in terms of temperature control, noise reduction, and energy economy.
+As a result, the new CRX line has the same physical dimensions as the previous CR models but offers significantly increased performance in terms of temperature control, noise reduction, and both energy efficiency and economy.

 13. EvaKool 110L Portable Fridge and Freezer